piyalidas10/Angular-Interview-Questions/README.md

 <summary><strong>Angular Architectural Questions & Answers</strong></summary>

+### How initiate class inside a component in Angular ?
+Ans.
+When using Angular, you’ll often define classes which are NEVER instantiated by you!
+You never call new SomeComponent() anywhere in your code.
+In Angular, classes are instantiated using Dependency Injection via the constructor.

+### How app component class is initialized in angular ?
+Ans.
+Angular never uses new AppComponent() directly in your code.
+It is created by Angular’s runtime during bootstrap using Dependency Injection. inside main.ts, platformBrowserDynamic() .bootstrapModule(AppModule); or bootstrapApplication(AppComponent);

+### Why shouldn’t we put logic in constructor?
+Ans. ✔ Constructor is only for DI  ✔ View not initialized yet

+### Can AppComponent have multiple instances?
+Ans. ❌ No — it is a singleton root component

+### Who destroys AppComponent?
+Ans. ✔ Angular destroys it when the platform is destroyed

 ### What is Angular architecture?
 Ans.
 Angular follows a component-based architecture where the UI is split into components, each with its own template, logic, and styles.
 These components are organized into a dependency-injection-based system and connected using routing, services, and reactive patterns (RxJS, Reactive Forms, Signals).